cloudflare/cloudflare-docs/content/constellation/platform/data-model.md

 Our data model is loosely inspired by the [MLflow machine learning lifecycle](https://mlflow.org/docs/latest/concepts.html) and simplified to align with our general Workers' developer experience.

-The three fundamental concepts of our model are Projects, Models, and the Catalog.
+The three fundamental concepts of our model are projects, models, and the catalog.

 ## Projects